Iciclis/RustedMoss-PaletteEditor/palette_editor/palette_editor.md

 with (ogame){
     if (self.draw_map){
         check = true; }}
---//if map has been opened destroy editor window if (check){
+--//if map is open destroy editor window if (check){
     with(self.editor_menu){
         instance_destroy(); }}